nhsx/digital-health-insights/index.md

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-### GP website accessability
+<h2 id="GP website accessability">GP website accessability</h2>

-#### Using GP practice websites is getting slightly harder year on year, particularly for those aged 75 and over.
+### Using GP practice websites is getting slightly harder year on year, particularly for those aged 75 and over

 {% include ease_of_use.html %}